Discover Samothraki

 Villages

-Chora, Kamariotissa (the port), Alonia, Xiropotamos, Makrylies, Lakkoma, Dafnes, Profitis Ilias, Potamia, Palaiopoli, Kato Kariotes, Ano Kariotes, Therma, Ano Meria
+Chora (the capital ), Kamariotissa (the port), Alonia, Xiropotamos, Makrylies, Lakkoma, Dafnes, Profitis Ilias, Potamia, Palaiopoli, Kato Kariotes, Ano Kariotes, Therma, Ano Meria

 -